cavo789/blog/blog/2023/11/04/docker-joomla/index.md

    [...]
 ```

-At the end, once downloaded, the console will show something like this:
+At the end, once images have been downloaded, the console will show something like this:

 ```bash
 ❯ docker compose up --detach